Aarif123456/image_repository/README.md

 * **ESLint**: [ESLint](https://eslint.org/) is a static analyzer for JavaScript.
 In our code we also use it to ensure our translation json files are also in the correct format.
 * **Jest**: [Jest](https://jestjs.io/) is a simple, yet comprehensive testing framework which works well with React.
 * **React-Intl**: [React-intl](https://formatjs.io/docs/react-intl/) is a JavaScript library that makes simplifies the process of internalization for web-applications.
-* **Formik**:[Formik](https://formik.org/docs/overview) is a light weight library that handles form creation and management in React.
+* **Formik**: [Formik](https://formik.org/docs/overview) is a light weight library that handles form creation and management in React.
 * **Axios**: [Axios](https://axios-http.com/) is a promise based HTTP client which simplifies the connecting to the API for this website.
 * **Dropzone**: [Dropzone](https://react-dropzone.js.org/) is HTML5-compliant and drag and drop component for file uploading.
 It allows us to select multiple files at once and handles basic file validation.
 * **Material-UI**: [Material-UI](https://material-ui.com/) is a React library that implements [Google's Material Design](https://material.io/design).
 It lets quickly create beautiful components so we can focus more on the functionality.

-Front End (React), Back-end(PHP), Encryption (Java hosted on Google Cloud), Database(Maria DB [MySQL])

 ## DONE :star2:
 * File encryption
     * Fix CP-ABE repository to allow us set properties
     * Create function to create user attributes from their info
+    * View files user has uploaded

 * User Management
     * Allow users to register
     * Allow users to login
     * Make sure user stays logged in after refreshing the page...

 * Upload
-    * upload file to user's account
+    * Upload file to user's account
-    * make sure file is encrypted
+    * Make sure file is encrypted
-    * Make sure users don't overwrite their file - eventually give them a prompt to confirm they are
+    * Make sure users don't overwrite their file

 ## Related Repository :detective: